elisa-negrini/BDT-project/stream_data/README.md

-# Real-Time Stream Data Module
+# Real-Time Kafka Stream Module

 This folder contains all Kafka producers and consumers responsible for real-time data ingestion, and storage for the Stock Market Trend Analysis project.